-Modifier 50-Reimbursement is the lower of the billed charge or 100 percent of the MAR for the procedure with the highest relative value unit; reimbursement is the lower of the billed charge or 50 percent of the MAR for the procedure for the second and all subsequent procedures.
-If another procedure performed at the same operative session is higher valued, then both sides are reported with modifier 51 and 50 and reimbursed at the lower of the billed charge or 50 percent of the MAR.
+Modifier 50-Reimbursement is the lower of the billed charge or 100 percent of the MAR for the procedure on the first side; reimbursement is the lower of the billed charge or 50 percent of the MAR for the procedure for the second side.
+If another procedure performed at the same operative session is higher valued, then both sides are reported with modifiers 51 and 50 and reimbursed at the lower of the billed charge or 50 percent of the MAR.